ubuntu-mate/ubuntu-mate.org/pages/utopic.md

 ## Raspberry Pi 2

+We are delighted to provide a ready to run image for the [Raspberry Pi](http://www.raspberrypi.org) 2.
+You can find out more and download the image from the [Ubuntu MATE Raspberry Pi page](/raspberry-pi/).
+We've also created an [Ubuntu MATE generic root file system and example build scripts](/armhf-rootfs/) for ARM hackers who'd like bring Ubuntu MATE to their ARMv7 devices.

 <div align="center">
   <a href="/raspberry-pi/"><img src="/assets/img/logos/Raspi_Colour_R-207x250.png" /></a><br />
   <b>Ubuntu MATE 15.04 is also available for the Raspberry Pi 2.</b>
 </div>
 <br />

-We are also delighted to provide a ready to run image for the [Raspberry Pi](http://www.raspberrypi.org) 2.
-You can find out more and download the image from the [Ubuntu MATE Raspberry Pi page](/raspberry-pi/).

 ## Useful Information